particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 If specified trigger on events from this device only.
 When omitted, triggers on events by all your devices.

 Triggering by device name is not supported.
+You cannot specify multiple devices.

+This option can only be used for developer sandbox webhooks.
+You cannot use a device ID filter in a product webhook.

 ### headers